Zambia Safari – Part 1

 Zambia surprised me, and by the end of the trip I found I preferred it over Botswana.
 It is hard to explain, but traveling through Zambia gave me the feeling of seeing one of the last true unspoiled wilderness areas of Africa.
+The wildlife viewing is excellent with lots of elephants and other wildlife.

 The Zambia people are proud of their country, are hard working, and have a sense of ownership in their country.
-The wildlife viewing is excellent with lots of elephants and other wildlife.
 The Zambians have gone to great length to maintain eco-friendly camps and lodges, and I look forward to returning and visiting other parts of the country I missed.

 The staff is attentive and they serve amazing food cooked over an open fire.
 Typically, camp is set-up for two to six tents depending on demand.
 Many families like the experience because you won’t find WiFi or electric gadgets while in camp.
 What better way to bring families or friends together.

 NSEFU – The first camp built on the Luangwa River in 1951.
 The original chalets have been upgraded, such as with full bathrooms.
 This charming camp has quite a history and it consists of six chalets with an amazing view of the South Luangwa.

 NKWALI – Located on the banks of the Luangwa on private land just outside the park.
 It consists of six large chalets with thatch roofs that open at the sides, allowing local wildlife to peek in.
 The bathrooms are huge, and there is a wonderful terrace from which to enjoy the views.
 Upon arriving at my chalet I had several monkeys in the rafters who were curious, but as long as you keep everything zipped up they won’t bother you or anything else in your chalet.

-The dining room and swimming pool are set apart from the chalets, and the pool is often enjoyed by elephant and other wildlife during the day.

-The food and staff are excellent and this picture is of our “bush brunch.”
+The dining room and swimming pool are set apart from the chalets, and the pool is often enjoyed by elephant and other wildlife during the day, The food and staff are excellent and this picture is of our “bush brunch.”
 It doesn’t get any better than this!
 Enjoying a fabulous meal and taking in the wildlife in the bush.

 The camp consists of five individual large bush suites with amazing bathrooms that have a huge sunken tub and have large sliding glass doors to take in the views.
 The main area of camp consists of a dining area, bar and plunge pool.
 It is all about romance at this camp.

 LUANGWA SAFARI HOUSE – They saved the best for last for us with a stay at the safari house.
 It definitely has the WOW factor!
 With just four bedrooms it is perfect for a small group of friends or family.